RatJuggler/advent-of-code/2016/README.md

 until the result matched the starting point.

 ##### Day 22: Grid Computing
-I completed Part 1 without implementing the full Node connectivity to keep things simple.
-I've decided to move on instead of tackling Part 2 as this time.
+I completed Part 1 without implementing the full Node connectivity to keep things simple then moved on to Day23 rather than tackling Part 2.
+Coming back to this I first changed to using a two-dimensional array to store the Nodes, also using Java Streams to build and scan the array.
+I then tested my assumptions on making copies of the array and determining their ```HashCode``` values ready to start looking at some sort of breadth first search.
+At this point I decided I should check for some hints as the search space looked large and I felt I was missing something.
+A quick look at a couple of blogs on solving this pointed to the details given on solving the Part 2 example, especially on how the state was being shown.
+Adding some code to duplicate this display in a similar manner and it looked like this was more about moving the empty node round to achieve the result.
+Looking at the display again I decided to chance it and just counted the steps required to achieve the desired result, which proved to be the correct solution.
+Having already spent time on Streams, Equals and HashCodes I decided not to continue with the Part 2 code.

 ##### Day 23: Safe Cracking
 Reusing and refining the bunnycode VM from Day 12 to add a new instruction for Part 1 was fun.
 I implemented the optimisation